 TGax Editor: Change the paragraphs below of this subclause as follows (#CID ED):

-A TWT scheduling AP that receives a TWT element with the TWT Request field equal to 1, the Negotiation Type subfield equal to 3 and the TWT Command field set to Suggest or Demand may respond with a frame containing a TWT element as shown in Table 26-7 (Broadcast TWT membership exchanges).
+A TWT scheduling AP that receives a TWT element with the TWT Request field equal to 1, the Negotiation Type subfield equal to 3 and the TWT Setup(#ED) Command field set to Suggest or Demand may respond with a frame containing a TWT element as shown in Table 26-7 (Broadcast TWT membership exchanges).

-A TWT scheduling AP that receives a TWT element with the TWT Request field equal to 1, the Negotiation Type subfield equal to 3 and the TWT Command field set to Reject shall delete the membership of the STA corresponding to the TA of the MMPDU that contained the TWT element from the broadcast TWT schedule that has the Broadcast TWT ID value that is equal to the value of the Broadcast TWT ID field of the TWT element.
+A TWT scheduling AP that receives a TWT element with the TWT Request field equal to 1, the Negotiation Type subfield equal to 3 and the TWT Setup(#ED) Command field set to Reject shall delete the membership of the STA corresponding to the TA of the MMPDU that contained the TWT element from the broadcast TWT schedule that has the Broadcast TWT ID value that is equal to the value of the Broadcast TWT ID field of the TWT element.

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21081):

-Valid broadcast TWT announcements are described in Table 26-6 (Broadcast TWT announcements).
+A TWT scheduling AP may transmit a broadcast TWT announcement at any time.
+Valid broadcast TWT announcements are described in Table 26-6 (Broadcast TWT announcements).(#21081)